kennytv/list-of-shame/README.md

   often outdated exploits and other security related issues to the public and encourages its followers to report to them instead of disclosing properly.
 * [kennytv](https://www.twitch.tv/kennytvn) - German streamer who has repeatedly failed to meet streaming obligations
+* [alexisl315](https://www.spigotmc.org/members/190298/) - Your go-to dev for laggy, inefficient skript recreations of popular plugins.
+Ignores any critique given in reviews and makes fake updates that only change a few lines at most.

 ## Software Alternatives / Info Threads